top of page

 Our conference will be available in person, virtual and recorded.

-Hosted by Kettle Moraine Lutheran High School in Jackson, WI.
+Hosted at Kettle Moraine Lutheran High School in Jackson, WI.

-Discover innovative strategies for addressing executive skill challenges in the classroom.
-Join Christian Educators for Special Education on August 6, 2024, for an exclusive workshop.
-Learn practical techniques and gain valuable insights from Peg Dawson.
+Join Christian Educators for Special Education for an exclusive workshop that teaches participants the basic principles of restorative justice and the importance of building healthy relationships.
+Learn how to respond to misbehavior problems (from minor to major) and conflict.
 Don't miss this opportunity to enhance your teaching skills and make a difference in the lives of your students.
 Early bird registration will open in May!

 About our presenter...